Divided Publishing

 About the author

-Fanny Howe (1940–2025) was the author of more than fifty books of poetry and prose.
-She taught literature and writing throughout her life and was professor emerita in literature at the University of California, San Diego.
-Howe mentored a generation of American poets, activists and scholars working at the intersection of experimental and metaphysical forms of thinking.
+Fanny Howe was born on 15 October 1940 in Buffalo, New York.
+She is the author of more than fifty books of poetry and prose, and taught literature and writing throughout her life, mentoring a generation of American poets, activists and scholars working at the intersection of experimental and metaphysical thinking.
+She was professor emerita in literature at the University of California, San Diego, until her death on 8 July 2025 in Lincoln, Massachusetts.

 Press (6)